mbansal2006/drug_monitor/README.md

 # Drug Monitor

-This project analyzes the **geographic and geopolitical risk exposure** of pharmaceuticals for **finished dosage forms (FDFs)** in the FDA Drug Shortages Database—to support visibility, accountability, and resilience in U.S. drug supply chains.
+This project analyzes the **geographic and geopolitical risk exposure** of pharmaceuticals for **finished dosage forms (FDFs)** of all FDA-approved drug products to support visibility, accountability, and resilience in U.S. drug supply chains.
+This dataset does not yet include BLA-regulated biologics (e.g., monoclonal antibodies).

 This project focuses on finished dosage forms (FDFs).
 API-level risk scoring is possible using the same methodology, pending expanded metadata.

 ## Project Overview

-By mapping where drugs at risk for shortage are manufactured, identifying regulatory or geopolitical red flags, and quantifying national security dependencies, the tool offers a data-driven foundation for:
+By mapping where drugs are manufactured, identifying regulatory or geopolitical red flags, and quantifying national security dependencies, the tool offers a data-driven foundation for:

 - Supply chain risk management
 - Shortage prevention and monitoring